Identical discs are flipped in the air. You win if all of the faces show the same colour. Can you calculate the probability of winning with n discs?

 Practise your diamond mining skills and your x,y coordination in this homage to Pacman.

-Meg and Mo need to hang their marbles so that they balance, but this time the constraints are different.
+Meg and Mo still need to hang their marbles so that they balance, but this time the constraints are different.
 Use the interactivity to experiment and find out what they need to do.

 Interactive game.
 Set your own level of challenge, practise your table skills and beat your previous best score.

 Mo has left, but Meg is still experimenting.
 Use the interactivity to help you find out how she can alter her pouch of marbles and still keep the two pouches balanced.

 Euler discussed whether or not it was possible to stroll around Koenigsberg crossing each of its seven bridges exactly once.
 Experiment with different numbers of islands and bridges.